-French language instruction begins in grade one at 60 minutes/week and increases to 90 minutes/week starting in grade four.
-Students learn basic vocabulary as it relates common themes such as calendar, time, numbers, colours, pets, sports, and food.
+French language instruction begins in grade 1 at 60 minutes/week and increases to 90 minutes/week starting in grade 4.
+Students learn basic vocabulary as it relates to common themes such as calendar, time, numbers, colours, pets, sports, and food.

 Cultural studies are an additional component since language is an important aspect of culture.
-For instance, grade 1 students celebrate Carnaval de Quebec at the same time it takes place in Quebec each February.
-Upper Primary students follow the story of French-Canadian athletes as they prepare for the Olympics, integrating vocabulary and real-life interviews.
-Grades 4 and 5 students learn about writing instructions by creating a pizza recipe and then demonstrating making the pizza for their classmates.
+Some examples are; grade 1 students celebrate Carnaval de Quebec at the same time it takes place in Quebec each February.
+Grade 2 and 3 students follow the story of French-Canadian athletes as they prepare for the Olympics, integrating vocabulary and real-life interviews.
+Grade 4 students learn about writing instructions by creating a pizza recipe and then demonstrating making the pizza for their classmates.
 We seek to communicate competently, to appreciate diversity, and to unravel the mystery of another language as we glorify God for His gift of French.

-Students in grade 4 and 5 have the opportunity twice a year to sign up for our lunch-hour intramurals.
+Students in grade 4 have the opportunity twice a year to sign up for our lunch-hour intramurals.
 Students play a variety of team sports including soccer, scooter hockey, and handball one day each week, from September to December as well as January to April.
-Intramurals provide students who don’t normally participate in team sports outside of P.E., an opportunity to learn how to be a good team-mate and positive member of a small group of their peers in an encouraging and non-threatening environment.
+Intramurals provide students who don’t normally participate in team sports outside of physical education, an opportunity to learn how to be a good teammate and positive member of a small group of their peers in an encouraging and non-threatening environment.

 Learning Support Services